Lead Opinion

 II.

 Although the general rule against nighttime searches is statutory, it may also have a constitutional dimension.
 Justice Marshall in a dissenting opinion, joined by Justice[s] Douglas and Brennan, in Gooding v.
-United States, 416 U.S. 430, 94 S.Ct.
-1780, 40 L.Ed.2d 250 (1974), while stating that the constitutional issue was not presented in that case, added that he believed the Constitution required additional justification for a nighttime search of a home over and above the ordinary showing of probable cause.
+United States,416 U.S. 430 ,94 S.Ct.
+1780 ,40 L.Ed.2d 250 (1974), while stating that the constitutional issue was not presented in that case, added that he believed the Constitution required additional justification for a nighttime search of a home over and above the ordinary showing of probable cause.

 Underlying the Minnesota statutory rule as well as Justice Marshall’s suggested constitutionally based rule is the belief that a nighttime search of a home involves a much greater intrusion upon privacy and is presumably more alarming than an ordinary daytime search of a home.

-Both the Fourth Amendment of the United States Constitution and
+Both the Fourth Amendment of the United States Constitution and Article I, § 10 of the Minnesota Constitution provide

 [I]llegitimate and unconstitutional practices get their first footing * * * by silent approaches and slight deviations from legal modes of procedure.
-This can only be obviated by adhering to the rule that constitutional provisions for the security of person and рroperty should be liberally construed.
+This can Only be obviated by adhering to the rule that constitutional provisions for the security of person and property should be liberally construed.
 A close and literal construction deprives them of half their efficacy, and leads to gradual depreciation of the right, as if it consisted more in sound than in substance.
 It is the duty of courts to be watchful for the constitutional rights of the citizen, and against any stealthy encroachments thereon.

 Further, several federal circuit courts have held that unauthorized nighttime searches violate the Fourth Amendment.
 For example, in United States v.
 Merritt, the Third Circuit considered a motion to suppress made by a defendant whose home had been searched at 7:30 p.m. with a warrant that authorized only a daytime